EU to announce 'harder, faster' Belarus sanctions

 "There's no point in waiting because the situation is getting worse.
 We have to hit harder and faster," the source added, predicting that the new measures will enter into force by mid-December.

-The EU has already blacklisted Belarus president Alexander Lukashenko, his oldest son Viktor, and more than 40 of his security chiefs, following three and a half months of mass protests after rigged elections in August.
+The EU has already blacklisted Belarus president Alexander Lukashenko, his son Viktor, and more than 40 of his security chiefs, following three and a half months of mass protests after rigged elections in August.

-The reference to "many categories of people" in the new measures comes after Belarus opposition leaders urged Europe to also target oligarchs who feed the regime money.
+The reference to "many categories of people" in the latest measures comes after Belarus opposition leaders urged Europe to also target oligarchs who bankroll the regime.

 Meanwhile, "the number of arrests of peaceful demonstrators is nearing 30,000," the EU embassy in Minsk said on Tuesday.